Last Updated: May 2026

 As you can see the diagnostic process is not just one screening tool.
 There are several tools, assessments, and tests used to give an autism diagnosis.

-How to find the right person to diagnose your child
+How to find the right person to diagnose autism

 The Importance of Seeking Professional Evaluation for an Accurate Autism Diagnosis